Wastewater Lagoon Treatment & Water Resource Recovery

 - Active and passive systems or a combination of both

 - Non-disruptive installation, nominal maintenance and low operator input

-Treating wastewater with BioHaven Floating Islands can mean huge savings for the small community whose lagoons are not meeting discharge standards and are faced with an upgrade.
+Treating wastewater with BioHaven Floating Island lagoon treatment systems can mean huge savings for the small community whose lagoons are not meeting discharge standards and are faced with an upgrade.
 Large treatment facilities can utilize BioHavens to polish their tertiary effluent and even harvest marketable products.
 Retrofitting with BioHavens is straightforward, non-disruptive and scalable.

 - BioHavens are enhanced for long life in a wastewater setting.
 Non-corrosive fixtures, tethering to external bollards and environmentally-safe coatings protect the system components.

 - Passive BioHavens planted with bushy-rooting perennials, maximize surface area and existing circulation patterns.
 Islands can be effectively deployed where power savings are desired.
 Specially-designed curtains can be installed to prevent short-circuiting.

 - BioHaven Forced-Flow StreamBeds, which use an efficient airlift blower, are ideal for cold-weather treatment where they are effective under ice and are designed to limit temperature loss.

 - Access walkways can be installed for plant maintenance on large systems to reduce O & M costs and facilitate harvesting.

 - BioHaven technology is an ideal platform for Water Resource Recovery (WRR), capitalizing on the ability of nutrients to grow into biomass that can be harvested and utilized beneficially.